 Whatever the answer, your seating is key.
 The living room is where we lounge in front of the fireplace, curl up with a book, and chat with our loved ones and guests.
 If your living room is on the small side, chances are you will have already factored in furniture that makes the best use of the limited space.

 That's fine for everyday living, but what about the occasions when you need to seat more people?
 This is when you need to get even more creative with your small living room ideas to blend your furniture choices with functionality and style.

 How can you add extra seats to a small living room?

 Nobody wants their small living room to seem like an obstacle course, with the flow interrupted by furniture blocking the space.
-But rest assured, there are many ways to add extra seats to a small living r (opens in new tab)oom without compromising on style.
+But rest assured, there are many ways to add extra seats to a small living room without compromising on style.